 As Mary submitted her access request before the scheduled deletion of the specific CCTV footage, the organisation should search for the requested CCTV footage as soon as reasonably possible before the footage is overwritten by the CCTV system.

-a) If ABC assesses the access request and provides Mary access to the requested personal data captured in the CCTV footage, ABC must delete the footage thereafter if the purpose for collecting the personal data is no longer served by retention and it has no other business or legal purpose to retain the footage in accordance with the PDPA.
+a) If ABC assesses the access request and provides Mary access to the requested personal data captured in the CCTV footage, ABC must delete

-&lt;sup>44 Requests for access to and correction of personal data.
+46 Requests for access to and correction of personal data.